nicobenz/GameStudies-ActionRequests/README.md

 ![Early survival findings](data/results/plots/lineplot-Survival.png)
 (currently only for all occurrences of the tokens including all POS)

+## Working title
+*Analysing Changes in Prevalence of Action Request Speech Acts in Video Game Dialogues: A Computational Approach using Term Frequencies and Percentage-based Adaptive N-Grams*

 ## TODO:
 ### Data collection and preparation: